SyncfusionExamples/PDF-Examples/HTML to PDF/Blink/Convert-website-URL-to-PDF-document/.NET/Convert-website-URL-to-PDF-document/README.md

    using System.Runtime.InteropServices;
    ```

-4. **Convert HTML to PDF**: Implement the following code in `Program.cs` to convert a website URL to a PDF file:
+Step 4: **Convert HTML to PDF**: Implement the following code in `Program.cs` to convert a website URL to a PDF file:

    ```csharp
    // Initialize the HTML to PDF converter